 A professional course designed to expose prospective teachers to effective ways of teaching reading to learn in secondary content classes.
 Attention is given to selection and use of textbooks; teaching writing patterns and comprehension strategies appropriate to various content areas; informal assessment of students; and ways of adapting assignments to varying reading levels.
-Fifteen (15) hours, of classroom fieldwork and observation in reading are required.
-(Course fee \$15).
+Fifteen (15) hours of classroom fieldwork and observation in reading are required.
+(Course fee \$15.)
 Prerequisites: ED410, ED420, and ED400; admission to the Teacher Credential Program.

-ED530A Teaching Strategies for Elementary Health, Mathematics, and Science (2)
+ED530A Teaching Strategies for Elementary Math (2)

-A professional education course dealing with strategies for teaching elementary health, mathematics, and science with the guidelines set in the respective California content standards for K-12 public schools and the English Language Development Standards.
-(Course fee \$15) Prerequisites: Admission to the Multiple Subject Credential Program.
-Concurrent enrollment in ED550.

-ED530B Teaching Strategies for Elementary Social Studies, Visual and Performing Arts, and Physical Education (2)

-A professional education course dealing with strategies for teaching elementary social studies, visual and performing arts, and physical education with the guidelines set in the respective California content standards for K-12 public schools and the English Language Development Standards (Course fee \$15).
+A professional education course dealing with

+strategies for teaching elementary mathematics with the guidelines set in the respective California State Standards (Common Core) for K-12 public schools, including working with English learners and students with special needs.
 Prerequisites: Admission to the Multiple Subject Credential Program.
+Concurrent Enrollment in ED550.

+ED530B Teaching Strategies for Elementary Health, Social Studies, Visual & Performing Arts, Physical Education, & Science (3)

+A professional education course dealing with strategies for teaching elementary health, social studies, visual and performing arts, physical education, and science with the guidelines set in the respective California content standards (Common Core) for K-12 public schools, including working with English learners and students with special needs.
+(Course fee \$15.)
+Prerequisites: Admission to the Multiple Subject Credential Program.
 Concurrent enrollment in ED550.

-ED540a: Mathematics: Teaching Strategies in the Secondary School (5)
+ED540a Teaching Strategies in the Secondary School - Mathematics (5)

-A professional education course dealing with strategies for teaching mathematics in the secondary school using the guidelines set in the respective California Common Core State Standards for K-12 public schools and the English Language Development Standards.
+A professional education course dealing with strategies for teaching mathematics in the secondary school using the guidelines set in the respective California State Standards (Common Core) for K-12 public schools, including working with English learners and students with special needs.
 The course is constructed to meet California Commission on Teacher Credentialing program standards for preparation for teaching mathematics, including instruction in how to help students solve real-world problems using mathematical reasoning and concrete, verbal, symbolic, and graphic representations; to understand mathematics as a logical system that includes definitions, axioms, and theorems; and to understand and use mathematical notation and advanced symbols.
-At least ninety (90) hours, including those in ED520, ED550 and ED560, of mathematics classroom observations and fieldwork required.
-(Course fee \$30).
+At least ninety (90) hours, including those in ED520, ED550, and ED560, of mathematics classroom observations and fieldwork required.
 Prerequisites: Admission to the Single Subject Credential Program.
 Concurrent enrollment in all fieldwork semester courses.

-ED540b: Science: Teaching Strategies in the Secondary School (5)
+ED540b Teaching Strategies in the Secondary School - Science (5)

-A professional education course dealing with strategies for teaching science in the secondary school using the guidelines set in the respective California Common Core State Standards for K-12 public schools and the English Language Development Standards.
-The course is constructed to meet California Commission on Teacher Credentialing program standards for preparation for teaching science, including instruction in how to include explanations, demonstrations and class activities that serve to illustrate science concepts, principles, scientific investigation, and experimentation; and how to guide, monitor, and encourage students during investigations and experiments.
-At least ninety (90) hours, including those in ED520, ED550 and ED560, of science classroom observations and fieldwork required.
-(Course fee \$30).
+A professional education course dealing with strategies for teaching science in the secondary school using the guidelines set in the respective California State Standards (Common Core and

+NextGen) for K-12 public schools, including working with English learners and students with special needs.
+The course is constructed to meet California Commission on Teacher Credentialing program standards for preparation for teaching science, including instruction in how to include explanations, demonstrations, and class activities that serve to illustrate science concepts, principles, scientific investigation, and experimentation; and how to guide, monitor, and encourage students during investigations and experiments.
+At least ninety (90) hours, including those in ED520, ED550, and ED560, of science classroom observations and fieldwork required.
 Prerequisites: Admission to the Single Subject Credential Program.
 Concurrent enrollment in all fieldwork semester courses.

-ED540c: History-Social Science: Teaching Strategies in the Secondary School (5)
+ED540c Teaching Strategies in the Secondary School - History/Social Science (5)